MaianneThornton/MaianneThornton/README.md

 ### Hi there 👋  I'm Maianne Thornton (she/her)
 I'm a recent graduate of the Commonwealth Coders Web Development Program based in Kentucky.
-I am skilled in HTML, CSS, SASS, Bootstrap, JavaScript, Chrome Dev Tools, React, Git, Terminal, NodeJS, Axios, Express and MongoDB.
+I am skilled in HTML, CSS, Bootstrap, JavaScript, Chrome Dev Tools, React, Git, Terminal, NodeJS, Axios, Express and MongoDB.

 As a lifelong student who is also self motivated, I am comitted to continuing my education.